The topic describes how to restore data of an ApsaraDB RDS for PostgreSQL instance to a new RDS instance.

 for the original RDS instance.

-Note RDS instances that run the Basic Edition do not support the log backup feature.
+Note RDS instances that run RDS Basic Edition do not support the log backup feature.
 Therefore, you cannot restore data of such an RDS instance to a point in time.

-- If you want to restore data from a backup set, the original RDS instance has at least one backup set.
+- If you want to restore data from a backup file, the original RDS instance has at least one backup file.

-ApsaraDB RDS for PostgreSQL allows you to restore data from a backup set or to a point in time.
-The following procedure is used to restore data:
+ApsaraDB RDS for PostgreSQL allows you to restore data from a backup file or to a point in time.
+The entire restoration process consists of the following steps:

 - Restore data to a new RDS instance.
 This process was formerly known as instance cloning.

 - Log on to the new RDS instance and verify the data on the new RDS instance.

-- The new RDS instance and the original RDS instance must have the same IP address whitelist, backup, and parameter settings.
+- The new RDS instance and the original RDS instance must have the same backup and parameter settings.

 - The data and account information of the new RDS instance must be the same as the data and account information that is indicated by the specified data or log backup file of the original RDS instance.